-The TMF release package provides the capability to install with or without user exits.
+You can install the TMF release package with or without user exits.
 If you do not require user exits, then no further building of TMF is needed.
-If you require user exits, follow the instructions in Section 6.1, page 17.
+If you require user exits, follow the instructions in Section 5.1, page 17.

 User exits allow customers to add special routines to communicate with TMF without having access to the TMF source code.
 User exits allow a system process to examine and modify a structure associated with a tape file.
-For descriptions of the individual user exits, see Section 6.2, page 19.
+For descriptions of the individual user exits, see Section 5.2, page 19.

-6.1 User Exit Implementation
+5.1 User Exit Implementation